Residency Program Director

 The Abercrombie and Fitch Emergency Department (ED) at The OSUWMC is a designated Level 1 Trauma Center, as well as a Comprehensive Stroke, Burn, and Hyperbaric Oxygen Treatment Center and Cardiac Center with more than 70,000 visits annually.
 The ED space includes over 100 beds: nine Level 1 Trauma-Critical Care Resuscitation Rooms, a 20 bed Clinical Decision Unit, a 15 bed Cancer ED, and an Arrival Zone for minor illness or injury treatment.
 The Department of Emergency Medicine (www.osuem.com) provides medical staff for this unit, which includes 59 staff physicians and 45 Emergency Medicine (EM) residents.
 The pharmacist-physician relationship is synergistic and collaborative.
 The medical team consists of EM staff physicians and residents, guest residents from services such as internal medicine, general surgery, and orthopedics, medical students, EM nurses and nursing students, social workers and their students, clinical case managers, respiratory therapists, psychiatrists, and pharmacists, pharmacy students and pharmacy residents.
 Team members are funded in both clinical and bench research, are actively involved in the community Emergency Medicine Services, and play a role in leadership at the medical center.

 We take pride in helping residents develop the critical thinking skills necessary to excel as an Emergency Medicine clinician.
-At least seven months are spent in the OSUWMC Main ED, three weeks each in surgical ICU and general cardiology, 150 practice hours at Nationwide Children’s Hospital ED, and two weeks at Central Ohio Poison Center.
-Elective opportunities exist.
+At least seven months are spent in the OSUWMC Main ED and one month at Nationwide Children’s Hospital ED.
+Elective opportunities exist in surgical ICU, medical ICU, general cardiology and Central Ohio Poison Center.
 Longitudinal experiences include Quality and Medication Safety.
-Additional longitudinal experiences are offered in ED related Emergency Preparedness and Toxicology.
 Opportunities for teaching exist through didactic lectures and experiential rotations.
 The resident also has an option of traveling to a second professional meeting in addition to ASHP Midyear Clinical Meeting or participating in a medical mission trip in Fort Liberte, Haiti with the OSUWMC Emergency Medicine physicians.
-Click for publication regarding Medical Mission Trip The program is flexible and will be designed to meet the needs and goals of the individual.
+The program is flexible and will be designed to meet the needs and goals of the individual.

 Mike Boyd, PharmD, BCPS